kymry/CPS/README.md

-##  Course Projects:
+##  Course Projects for combinatorial problem solving course at UPC Barcelona:

 Three different implementations of an optimization problem using Constraint Programming (CP), Linear Programming (LP), and Boolean Satisfiability Programming (SAT).

-Combinatorial Problem Solving course at UPC Barcelona

 Constraint Program (CP):
 Uses C++ and the Gecode library